RVNUG/project-oolong/docs/MIGRATION_2025.md

 2. The build output will be deployed to the gh-pages branch
 3. GitHub Pages will serve the content from the gh-pages branch

+## Remaining Tasks Before Merging

+1. ~~**Branch Reference Update**: GitHub Actions workflows currently reference 'main', but our repository uses 'master' as the primary branch~~ **COMPLETED**
+2. **Asset Paths**: Ensure all asset paths are correct for the new repository structure
+3. **Documentation**: Update README.md with new project information
+4. **Testing**: Test deployment and verify site functionality

 ## Feature Migration

-All features from the Vite application will be migrated:
+All features from the Vite application have been migrated:

 - Event Management (Meetup integration)
 - YouTube video integration